Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 * Entities with unique slugs use the slug for display urls, for example `mymodule/person/william-smith.html`.
 * Entities with non-unique slugs combine both methods, for example `mymodule/person/william-smith.5.html`.

-##### Entity class structure

-Normally all created classes are generated twice.
-Thereby an empty concrete class inherits from an abstract base class containing the whole generator code.
-The motivation behind this separation is that your own code keeps free and separated from generated artifacts.

-Example for Zikula 1.4.x:

-    namespace MyModule\Entity\Base;

-    abstract class AbstractPersonEntity
-    {
-        // generator code
-    }

-    namespace MyModule\Entity;

-    use MyModule\Entity\Base\AbstractPersonEntity;

-    class PersonEntity extends AbstractPersonEntity
-    {
-        // manual code
-    }

-Example for Zikula 1.3.x:

-        abstract class MyModule_Entity_Base_AbstractPerson
-        {
-            // generator code
-        }

-        class MyModule_Entity_Person extends MyModule_Entity_Base_AbstractPerson
-        {
-            // manual code
-        }

-One exception for this scheme is [inheritance](#entity-inheritance-structure).

-Whenever you want to change the default implementation you can add corresponding extensions.
-If you recognise that you are doing the same changes again and again please submit them as patches for the generator.

 #### Entity field

 Represents an entity field in the data layer.